 In a talk last month before the Federal Reserve Bank of Richmond's Payment System Symposium in Williamsburg, Va., E. Gerald Corrigan, president of the New York Fed, reiterated his concern about the big dollar-payment systems (he is a longstanding worrier on the subject, as are we).

-A new loan that allows customers to borrow up to the full value of their homes -- without a home appraisal -- has been introduced by Georgia Federal Bank.
+The headline in The Atlanta Constitution read, "Georgia Federal home equity loan won't require appraisal," and the story led off: A new loan that allows customers to borrow up to the full value of their homes -- without a home appraisal -- has been introduced by Georgia Federal Bank.